Uniper may pass on some costs to consumers under rescue deal -sources | Headlines

 Uniper could be allowed to pass on some of its higher gas costs to consumers under the terms of a rescue package being discussed with the German government, sources told Reuters on Wednesday.
 Germany is scrambling to rescue the utility, which has become a high-profile casualty of an economic standoff between the West and Russia that has sent gas prices soaring and raised fears of severe energy shortages this winter.

+No final deal has been agreed and details of a package could still change as talks between the German and the Finnish governments, Uniper and its parent Fortum continue, sources said.
+Finland owns 51% of Fortum, which in turn holds 78% of Uniper.

-A rescue package for Uniper must be agreed by July 25, when the German utility could face more serious funding issues as a result of reduced gas supplies from Russia, two people familiar with the matter told Reuters on Tuesday.
+A rescue package for Uniper must be agreed by July 25, when the German utility could face more serious funding issues as a result of reduced gas supplies from Russia, the people said.
 Uniper, Germany's largest importer of Russian gas, is losing cash on a daily basis as it is forced to buy supplies at much higher prices from alternative sources because Gazprom has reduced deliveries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)